TIBHannover/BacDiveR/README.md

 3. After installing, follow the instructions on the console to save your login credentials locally and restart R(Studio) or run:

-In the examples and vignettes, the data retrieval will only work if your login credentials are correct in themselves (no typos) _and_ were correctly saved.
-Console output like `"{\"detail\": \"Invalid username/password\"}"`, or `Error: $ operator is invalid for atomic vectors` indicate that either the login credentials are incorrect, or the `.Renviron` file.
-In that case, please run:

 ``` r
 file.edit(file.path(Sys.getenv('HOME'), '.Renviron'))
 ```